Bykea

-Bykea, stylized as BYKEA, is a Pakistani ride-hailing service and parcel delivery company based in Karachi.
+Bykea, stylised as BYKEA, is a Pakistani ride-hailing service and parcel delivery company based in Karachi.
 It was founded by Muneeb Maayr in 2016.

 History

 Bykea was started in December 2016 in Karachi, Pakistan.
-The company currently operates in four Pakistani cities: Karachi, Lahore, Islamabad, & Rawalpindi.
+The company currently operates in four Pakistani cities: Karachi, Lahore, Islamabad, and Rawalpindi.

 In 2018, Bykea partnered with Jazz, a Pakistan-based digital communications company, to provide enhanced digital connectivity and efficiency to users.
 In 2018, Bykea and MJSF (Mahvash and Jahangir Siddiqui Foundation) joined for the Bikers Support Scheme.

 In 2019, Bykea raised $5.7 million in series A funding from local and international institutions.

-In the midst of the COVID-19 pandemic in Pakistan, Bykea had secured a $13 million investment.
+During the COVID-19 pandemic in Pakistan, Bykea had secured a $13 million investment.
 However, due to the government's ban on pillion riding to combat the virus, investors reneged on the deal.

+In 2021, Bykea raised $10 million from investors to support the expansion of its transportation and logistics services.

 Services

 Bykea enables a crowdsourced network of motorbike owners to transport people, parcels, on-demand shopping, and payments within a city.

 In early 2022, Bykea added rickshaws to its services.
 By mid-2022, the company began offering both air-conditioned and non-air-conditioned options in its ride-hailing service.